Cyril Hilsum: Research

-Ridley-Watkins-Hilsum theory that provided the theoretical basis of the Gunn diode, and his research helped form the basis of modern LCD technology, bringing in over £100m to the UK government.
+Ridley-Watkins-Hilsum theory that provided the theoretical basis of the transferred electron device, better known as the Gunn diode, and his research also helped form the basis of modern LCD technology, bringing in over £100m to the UK government.
 The British Liquid Crystal Society awards a Cyril Hilsum Medal each year "to British candidates for overall contributions to liquid-crystal science and technology.
 The award is made to mid-career scientists who have made notable contributions to the subject over a number of years."

-Personal life
+Personal life and death

+Cyril Hilsum was born on 17 May 1925.
 He married Betty Hilsum, with whom he had two daughters, Lindsey, a correspondent for Channel 4 and Karen Burt, an engineer who died in 1997 and has a Women's Engineering Society memorial award named after her.